HongGiwon/honggiwon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Giwon Hong, PhD student in ILCC program at the University of Edinburgh, under the guidance of Prof. <a href='https://neuralnoise.com/'>Pasquale Minervini</a> (Principal) and <a href='https://ducdauge.github.io/'>Edoardo Ponti</a>.
+I am Giwon Hong, PhD student in ILCC program at the University of Edinburgh, under the guidance of Dr. <a href='https://neuralnoise.com/'>Pasquale Minervini</a> (Principal) and <a href='https://ducdauge.github.io/'>Edoardo Ponti</a>.

 ### Research Interests